Joy Behar Confronts Chris Matthews on Sexist Hillary Remarks, Awkwardness Ensues

 Things took a rather awkward turn during Wednesday’s broadcast of The View when co-host Joy Behar confronted Chris Matthews on his long history of sexism towards Hillary Clinton only for the ex-MSNBC star to straight-up deny he ever made such comments.

-Resurfacing after more than a year out of the limelight, following his abrupt exit from MSNBC amid sexual-harassment allegations, Matthews recently made his return to his former network to promote his latest book, This Country: My Life in Politics and History.
+Resurfacing after more than a year out of the limelight, following his abrupt exit from MSNBC amid sexual-harassment allegations and a slew of on-air mishaps, Matthews recently made his return to his former network to promote his latest book, This Country: My Life in Politics and History.
 During his Tuesday night interview with Joy Reid, who took over his 7 p.m. time slot, Matthews acknowledged that he “did something wrong” and that he “took complete ownership” of his behavior that prompted his departure.

 While Matthews appeared willing to own up to political columnist Laura Bassett’s claims that he acted inappropriately towards her, the same can’t be said for all the times he made offensive remarks about the 2016 Democratic presidential nominee.